neokya/neokya.github.com/_posts/2013-01-12-Python-sort()-and-sorted().md

 ---
 Well, the differences between `.sort()` and Python built-in functions `sorted()` are quite simple.
 But again I felt like putting short note here.

 I had a special requirement.
-Something like I needed to show posts according to date addeded.
+Something like I needed to show posts according to date added.
 If it was simple demo blog engine, I would just do it in Django Model using Meta option like this `ordering = ['-pub_date']`.
 But real world applications are not as easy.

 I want to show all stream of latest posts an user is subscribed to sorted by publication date.